Student Wellness Data

 Note: Binge drinking was defined as 5+ drinks in about two hours for males or 4+ drinks in about two hours for females.

-We examined whether undergraduate students who used alcohol or drugs demonstrated differences in nine dimensions of wellness.
+We examined whether undergraduate students who used alcohol or drugs demonstrated differences in the Nine Dimensions of Wellness.
 Emotional wellness was lower among students who reported using illicit drugs or misusing prescription drugs.
 Prescription drug misuse was also associated with lower financial wellness.
 Using alcohol, nicotine or other substances to manage stress was associated with lower physical and spiritual wellness.
 Please refer to the chart on page 3 of the Alcohol and Other Drug Report for more infomation.

 Interested in seeing more research on college student wellness?
 Vist The Center for the Study of Student Life website to view reports.